NJBA Spring Meeting

 Thanks for stopping by and if you would be so kind to please let us know if you find any problems with the site that we need to look after - Webmaster Kevin Inglin - email@example.com

 The May Meeting will be a second hands on meeting.
 We are going to do a live "Bee-Lining" demonstration and check into the progress of the hives.
-We'll also be demoing in the field live updates to the clubs records for Hive Tracks - Hive journaling software.
+We'll also be fishing for drones.
+We'll share what that means during the meeting - it is going to be cool!

 May 16th, 2015